Makiato1999/Backend-Django-Notes/README.md

       - Removing hardcoded URLs in templates
 5. {% csrf_token %}
 6. there are too many contents, read django document is a better way to study it<a name="anchor_52"></a>
-   - forms, GET, POST, generic views[django tutorial04](https://docs.djangoproject.com/en/3.2/intro/tutorial04/)
+   - forms, GET, POST, generic views [django tutorial04](https://docs.djangoproject.com/en/3.2/intro/tutorial04/)